sigstore/sigstore-blog/content/pypi-attestations-ga.md

 simply upgrading to [`pypa/gh-action-pypi-publish`] [v1.11.0] or newer will result in attestation generation by default, with no changes required.

+This works because Trusted Publishing already uses the same [OpenID Connect] building blocks as Sigstore, meaning that existing workflows can use [keyless signing].
+In other words: generating and uploading attestations requires **no key management by the package's maintainers**, and brings Sigstore's key [transparency and auditability properties].

 Thanks to this default stance, adoption of attestations by publishers has been
 rapid: over 20,000 individual attestations have been uploaded to PyPI so far, and just over 5% of the top 360 packages are already publishing attestations: